Business Ethics

 • Whistleblower Policy: We formulated the whistleblower policy / vigil mechanism in order to provide a mechanism for Directors and employees of JSW Steel to approach the Ethics Counsellor/ Chairman of the Audit Committee of the Board to report genuine concerns about unethical behaviour, actual or suspected fraud or violation of the Code of Conduct or Ethics Policy, or any other unethical or improper activity.

 • Cybersecurity: For us, cybersecurity is a top priority.
 As we embed digitalisation into our operations, our business is more prone to cyber threats.
 We have meticulously devised ways through which we can protect our business and our stakeholders, through various vulnerability and breach assessments, keeping ourselves updated as per the industry best practices.
-This is headed by our Chief Information Officer and overseen by the Risk Management Board Committee.There were zero cybersecurity breaches or breaches of customer privacy data and insider trading during FY 2022-23.
+This is headed by our Chief Information Officer and overseen by the Risk Management Board Committee.There were zero cybersecurity breaches or breaches of customer privacy data during FY 2022-23.

 • Code of Conduct: Our Company's Policy on Business Conduct acts as a guiding compass for both the organization and its employees.
 By adhering to this policy, we strive to foster a culture of ethical and responsible business practices.